johnshaughnessy/osai-ubuntu/README.md

 ## Testing the target node

+After setup, you can test the target node using docker images defined in repo.

-Clone this git directory on the target node.
+- Clone this git directory on the target node.

-Navigate to the `nvidia-ctk-test` directory.
-Follow the instructions in `nvidia-ctk-test/README.md`.
+- Navigate to the `nvidia-ctk-test` directory.
+- Follow the instructions in `nvidia-ctk-test/README.md`.

 A successfully configured system will show output that looks something like this: